Best daily deals

 • JBL Charge 4: August 30, 2018

-JBL hasn’t officially announced or even hinted at the Charge 6 yet.
-However, the release window has grown longer between each generation.
-Based on previous Charge series release dates, JBL should be announcing the Charge 6 release date very soon.
+JBL has not officially announced or even hinted at the Charge 6.
+Additionally, the release window has grown longer between each generation.
+However, based on previous Charge series release dates, the JBL Charge 6 should arrive sometime in 2024.

-JBL has a habit of announcing products annually at IFA Berlin, but that didn't happen in 2023.
+JBL has a habit of announcing products annually at IFA Berlin, but that did not happen in 2024.

 Should you wait for the JBL Charge 6?

 The Charge 5 is an excellent Bluetooth speaker for under $200.
-It’s unlikely that the Charge 6 will reinvent the wheel or render the Charge 5 irrelevant when it does come to market.
+It is unlikely that the Charge 6 will reinvent the wheel or render the Charge 5 irrelevant when it does come to market.
 Before making any purchasing decisions, consider a few alternatives before investing in a JBL Charge.

 SG recommended